-The defining act of the 1960s folk boom, and one of the most important musical acts of the decade in general, Peter, Paul and Mary were an act who not only popularized many of the greatest folk standards of the 20th century, but who’s music was a key element of the decade’s civil rights movement and continues to enjoy success and relevance to this day.
+The defining act of the 1960s folk boom, and one of the most important musical acts of the decade in general, Peter, Paul and Mary were an act who not only popularized many of the greatest folk standards of the 20th century but whose music was a key element of the decade’s civil rights movement and continues to enjoy success and relevance to this day.

-Singer/comedian Noel “Paul” Stookey (b.
-December 30th, 1937) and vocalist Mary Travers (b.
-November 9th, 1936, d.
-September 16th, 2009) met on the nightclub circuit in SoHo in the early 1960s and began writing and performing songs together.
-They were later introduced to singer/songwriter Peter Yarrow ( b.
-May 31st, 1938), then a teaching assistant and occasional folk singer, by future Bob Dylan manager Albert Grossman when Yarrow appeared on a PBS special about folk music.
-Grossman suggested they form a “folk supergroup” as a Spiritual Successor to the late 40s folk boom started by the liked of The Kingston Trio and Pete Seeger and had given way to a wave of “pop folk” in the last few years.
+Singer/comedian Noel Stookey (born December 30, 1937) and vocalist Mary Travers (November 9, 1936 – September 16, 2009) met while on the nightclub circuit in SoHo in the early 1960s and began writing and performing songs together.
+They were later introduced to singer/songwriter Peter Yarrow (born May 31, 1938), at the time a teaching assistant and occasional folk singer, by Bob Dylan's future manager Albert Grossman after Yarrow appeared on a CBS television special about folk music.
+Grossman suggested they form a “folk supergroup” as a Spiritual Successor to the late-1940s folk boom started by the likes of The Weavers and Pete Seeger, which had given way to a wave of “pop folk” in the late '50s and early '60s.
 Yarrow agreed and, after Stookey decided to go by his middle name of Paul, Peter, Paul and Mary was born.

-Following hugely successful appearances in Greenwich Village, the trio's debut Self-Titled Album appeared in 1962, featuring their Breakthrough Hit, a cover of the Pete Seeger-penned “If I Had A Hammer.”
-Both established PP&M’s trademark style of staunchly leftist (albeit not-threatening) sociopolitical lyrics wrapped in catchy melodies and gorgeous three-part harmonies, giving them mainstream appeal without needing to sacrifice their messages.
-Changing political tides meant a more liberal American public who would more readily accept the group’s songs than the conservatives who dismissed their predecessors (being signed to Warner Bros.
-Records didn’t hurt either).
+Following hugely successful appearances in Greenwich Village, the trio's debut Self-Titled Album appeared in 1962, featuring their Breakthrough Hit, a cover of the Pete Seeger-penned “If I Had a Hammer.”
+Both established PP&M’s trademark style of staunchly left-wing (albeit non-threatening) sociopolitical lyrics wrapped in catchy melodies and gorgeous three-part harmonies, which gave them mainstream appeal without needing to sacrifice their messages.
+And it helped that the era's changing political tides had brought a more liberal American public, who would more readily accept the group’s songs than the conservatives who'd dismissed their predecessors.
+(Being signed to Warner (Bros.)
+Records didn’t hurt, either.)

-PP&M’s next record, '’Moving,'' featured undoubtably the group’s most beloved song, the children’s classic “Puff the Magic Dragon.”
+PP&M’s next album, Moving, featured undoubtedly the group’s most beloved song, the children’s classic “Puff the Magic Dragon.”
 It also established another of the group’s trademarks: covering lots and lots of Bob Dylan songs, arguably beginning the trend of Dylan’s biting social commentary finding greater success in more capable performers (read: people who’s voices didn’t sound like sandpaper on one’s ear).
-Their cover of “Blowin’ In The Wind” was not only a massive hit, reaching #2 on the charts, which brought Dylan into the mainstream, but embodied the zeitgeist of political activism in 1960s America to a T as the Civil Rights Movement was gaining momentum.
-The group would give a career-defining performance of the song at the March on Washington, immediately following Dr. Martin Luther King Jr.’s legendary “I Have A Dream” speech.
+Their cover of “Blowin’ in the Wind” was not only a massive hit, reaching #2 on the charts, which brought Dylan into the mainstream, but embodied the zeitgeist of political activism in 1960s America to a T as the Civil Rights Movement was gaining momentum.
+The group would give a career-defining performance of the song at the March on Washington, immediately following Martin Luther King Jr.’s legendary “I Have a Dream” speech.

-By this point, Mary Travers had been living with leukemia for two years and was performing concerts with an oxygen mask on standby.
-She died from complications from the illness three years later, effective ending the group permanently after a prolific 50 year career.
+By this point, Mary Travers had been living with leukemia for two years and was performing concerts with an oxygen mask kept on standby.
+She died of complications from the illness three years later, effectively ending the group permanently after a prolific 50-year career.

 "If I had a trope list/I'd edit in the morning/I'd edit in the evening/All over this la-and!"